nyudlts/ultraviolet/docs/get-started/dev-docker-setup.md

   pipenv --rm
   invenio-cli packages lock --pre --dev
   ```
+  > possible `No virtualenv has been created for this project yet`

 10. Due to a [known bug in the current version of InvenioRDM](https://github.com/inveniosoftware/invenio-files-rest/issues/264) we can only use `setuptools` version smaller then 58.
   ```sh